 To select the most appropriate model for each species, we compared the Akaike Information Criterion (AIC) of the Poisson, negative binomial, and zero-inflated Poisson models.
 The best-fitting model was then used to derive the estimated abundance.
 The median estimated abundance from the distribution produced for each trapping grid was used to estimate the number of unobserved individuals in each network, aggregated by land use type (Supplementary Figures 2.1-2.12).
 The number of observed individuals was subtracted from the predicted abundance to derive the number of unobserved individuals for each species.
 These unobserved individuals were explicitly set to have missing (i.e., unobserved) edge values.

-Finally, the constructed adjacency matrices were converted to networks using the network R package (version 1.13.0.1) for subsequent ERGM modelling (Figure 1B) and Supplementary Figures 3.1-3.3)67.
+Finally, the constructed adjacency matrices were converted to networks using the network R package (version 1.13.0.1) for subsequent ERGM modelling62 (Figure 1B) and Supplementary Figures 3.1-3.3).

 Network models to estimate the probability of inter- and intra-specific contact rates